 An enlarged or swollen thyroid gland is called Goiter which can present with either hypo, hyper or euthyroid features.
 It can be seen as a neck swelling and may present symptoms like hoarseness of voice or cough, and difficulty in swallowing or breathlessness, as the voice box, food-pipe and wind-pipe are in the vicinity of the thyroid gland.

-Causes include iodine deficiency, inflammation (called thyroiditis– seen with infections, ‘autoimmunity’, injury or some drug reactions), nodules or tumors.
+Causes include iodine deficiency, inflammation (called thyroiditis– seen with infections, ‘autoimmunity’, injury or some drug reactions), and nodules or tumors.
 Slight enlargement of the thyroid gland is sometimes seen in pregnancy.

 Some related terms